General Biology: Evolution

 Standard letter grades

 Designed to fulfill general education requirements, this course is intended for non-major students whose program requires biology courses.
 Focus is on concepts of biological diversity including the evidence for and mechanisms of evolution, sexual selection, and adaptations to local environments.
 Need not be taken in sequence.
-Lab meets the first week of classes.
 This course includes animal dissection.

 1. Infer evolutionary patterns based on fossil, morphological, embryological, and molecular evidence.